mantidproject/www.mantidproject.org/README.md

 # Mantid Project Website

-This repository holds the source for the main project website for the mantidproject.
+This repository holds the source for the www subdomain for the mantidproject.
+For other sites see the corresponding GitHub repository - each is named after the subdomain.

 ## Build Instructions